 First 5 Forever began as a four-year $20m initiative delivered through public libraries and IKCs in partnership with local government.
 In 2018 the Queensland Government announced ongoing annual funding of $5m to support the delivery of First 5 Forever and continue the valued role that libraries and IKCs play in supporting early literacy development through free programs and services.

-Libraries form a large existing network across Queensland that connects into every community.
-Libraries are the major provider of free activities and resources for families and provide a range of services which aim to support children’s literacy development, foster an interest in reading and develop a love of learning.
+Libraries and Indigenous Knowledge Centres form a large existing network across Queensland that connects into every community.
+These organisations are major providers of free activities and resources for families and provide a range of services which aim to support children’s literacy development, foster an interest in reading and develop a love of learning.

 The Australian Early Development Census data has indicated that a significant number of Queensland children start school weak in the language and cognitive domain.
 Public libraries have been working with community partners to directly reach and impact on early literacy outcomes for children aged 0-5 years and their families.